remram44/taguette/paper.md

 Taguette fills a specific research need for qualitative researchers who cannot afford access to the software to do their work.
 For commercial CAQDAS, the lowest subscription price is 20 USD/month, and the lowest desktop application price is 520 USD [@caqdas].
 There have been fewer than twenty open source CAQDAS available **ever**, and fewer than five are being currently maintained, including Taguette.

-Taguette directly supports qualitative inquiry of text materials (see Fig. 1).
-It is unique in that it provides a free and open source tool for qualitative reseachers who want real-time collaboration (see Fig. 3).
+Taguette directly supports qualitative inquiry of text materials (see \autoref{fig:document}).
+It is unique in that it provides a free and open source tool for qualitative reseachers who want real-time collaboration (see \autoref{fig:collabs}).
 Taguette has already been used in multiple research publications, which we have compiled in a Zotero library [@taguette-zotero], and also is being self-hosted by research institutions on behalf of their communities (example: (Digitalization Research Cluster, Leiden University)[https://taguette.leiden.digital/]).

 # Taguette